vigviswa/Airflow-Data-Pipeline-with-NewsAPI/README.md

   - [ ] For each news source, retrieve the top headlines.
     - [ ] Top headlines must be flattened into a CSV file.
 CSV Filename: `<pipeline_execution_date>_top_headlines.csv`
     - [ ] Result CSV must be uploaded to the following s3 location `<s3_bucket>/<source_name>`
-- [ ] Built a separate pipeline that uses the following keywords instead of English news sources: Tempus Labs, Eric Lefkofsky, Cancer, Immunotherapy
+- [ ] Built a separate pipeline that uses the following keywords instead of English news sources: Eric Lefkofsky, Cancer, Immunotherapy

 ## [Apache Airflow](https://airflow.apache.org)